nystudio107/craft-vite/docs/docs/index.md

 If the CSS file in the manifest has the name `app.245485b3.css`, the above function will return `245485b3`.

-This can be used for critical CSS patterns, e.g.:
+This can be used for critical CSS patterns, for example:

 ```twig
 {# -- Critical CSS -- #}